Bendodroid/RocketFuelManager/README.md

     ~$ python3 Main.py

 Saved recipes are named <your title>.recipe in the Program source directory.
-When loading from a file, you're asked to enter the name of the recipe that you specified when calculating.
+When trying to load from a file, you're asked to enter the name of the recipe you specified when calculating.

 ### Planned changes